JuliaGraphics/Luxor.jl/docs/src/basics.md

 ![jupyter](assets/figures/jupyter.png)

-If you're using Juno, then PNG and SVG files will appear in the Plots pane.
+If you're using Juno, then PNG and SVG files should appear in the Plots pane.

 ![juno](assets/figures/juno.png)